-Let’s see, how I migrated my Discourse from Vultr (old Server) to Linode (new Server)…
+Let’s see, how I migrated my Discourse from Vultr (old Server) to DigitalOcean (new Server)…

 - Access to old Discourse admin account